AsherJingkongChen/biosemo/README.md

 Run with `python3 notebooks/deploy.py` and open the web app in your browser.
 Link: [http://localhost:8080](http://localhost:8080)

+You can find some test data for Web app at [./datasets/swell/final/web-SIT/](./datasets/swell/final/web-SIT/).
+Upload them via GUI and have fun!

 ### Reproduce the experiments

 Open your Jupyter environment and run them in this order: